U.S. Donates Equipment to Pakistan Navy School after Participating in Naval Exercise

 |0

-This work, U.S. Donates Equipment to Pakistan Navy School after Participating in Naval Exercise [Image 9 of 9], by PO2 Jacob Vernier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Donates Equipment to Pakistan Navy School after Participating in Naval Exercise, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Donates Equipment to Pakistan Navy School after Participating in Naval Exercise

 LEAVE A COMMENT